|

 Rick

-B. B. & Q. band background vocalist and former Network member
+former B. B. & Q. band background vocalist and former

-Johnny Kemp's debut album in 86, Sharon Bryant's album in 89
+Network member Johnny Kemp's debut album in 86, Sharon Bryant's

 Rick